Royal Observatory, Greenwich: Greenwich Mean Time

 The Shepherd Gate Clock at the gates of the Royal Greenwich Observatory.
 This clock shows Greenwich Mean Time all year round, ie. it is not set to British Summer Time in the summer.

 A key instrument for determining time was the Airy Transit Circle (ATC), which was used primarily from 1851 to 1938.
 It was agreed that the (Prime) "meridian line marked by the cross-hairs in the Airy Transit Circle eyepiece would indicate 0° longitude and the start of the Universal Day".
-(Note, however, that this Prime Meridian is obsolete; the ITRF Zero Meridian, which is more than 100 meters east, is the modern standard defining longitude.)
+(Note, however, that this Prime Meridian is obsolete; the ITRF Zero Meridian, which is more than 100 metres east, is the modern standard defining longitude.)
 The time was determined by marking the time a star of known location would pass through the aimpoint of the telescope.
 In a reverse case, this type of instrument was also used for making star charts.
 The stars whose position was known precisely enough for being used for time determination, were called "clock stars".

 By 1925, confusion about whether GMT was reckoned from noon or from midnight led (in 1928) to the IAU retiring GMT for astronomical and chronological purposes, replacing it with Universal Time (UT).
 In 1929, UT was redefined as a statistical combination of multiple observatories.
 In 1948, the Office of the Astronomer Royal was moved to Herstmonceux in East Sussex and in 1957, the observatory closed, ceasing time measurement operations.

 The term "GMT" continues to be promoted by the Observatory and the UK in general, despite no longer being measured in any way.
-Coordinated Universal Time (UTC) forms the basis of modern civil time, and is based on the best attributes of UT1 (the modern form of UT, now measured from extra-galactic radio sources) and International Atomic Time (TAI, time kept by accurate clocks).
+Coordinated Universal Time (UTC) forms the basis of modern civil time, and is based on the best attributes of UT1 (the modern form of UT, now measured from extra-galactic radio sources) and International Atomic Time (TAI, time kept by hyper-accurate clocks).